sxhilx/blogster/README.md

 I repeated this exact same process for the Sign Up component.

 After that, I created an AuthLayout file to only show the content if the user is logged in.
 I used the useSelector to check the status and compared it with the authentication state passed in by the user.
 Based on that, I redirected the user to either the login page or the home page.

+oday, I started by creating an RTE (Rich Text Editor) using TinyMCE.
+To manage the state between the editor and the form, I utilized the Controller from React Hook Form.
+The Controller acts as a "bridge" that links non-standard input components (like the TinyMCE editor) to the form, ensuring seamless data management.

+Next, I worked on the PostForm file, which handles both creating and updating posts.
+In this file, I implemented a submit function to determine whether the form is updating an existing post or creating a new one.
+I used useCallback and useEffect to dynamically transform the title into a slug, ensuring it updates in real-time as the user types.

+For file management (upload, delete, and preview), I leveraged the Appwrite services defined in the conf file.
+Additionally, I used the watch and setValue methods from React Hook Form to dynamically update the slug field.
+To handle the form's content, I integrated the RTE component I created earlier and used the getValues method to prefill the form if it's being edited.

+With these implementations, both the create and update post functionalities are fully covered.